JJFlor/VeganWorld/README.md

 VeganWorld was build by [Jorge Yébenes](https://github.com/jorgeyebenes), [Sebastian Sarria](https://github.com/JSebasSN) and [Júlia Jaile](https://github.com/JJFlor).
 The template that was used to build VeganWorld was built as part of the 4Geeks Academy [Coding Bootcamp](https://4geeksacademy.com/us/coding-bootcamp) by [Alejandro Sanchez](https://twitter.com/alesanchezr) and many other contributors.

-##Future implementations
+## Future implementations
-Create a Blog
+- Blog forum, to allow users to create a vegan community online.
-Business reviews
+- Display business reviews.
-Delete Account button
+- Add a "delete account" button on the profiles.
-Use of AI for browsing services
+- Implement usage of AI to filter searchs and browse worldwide services to display.
-Use of Google Maps API
+- Improve the usage of Google Maps API to offer better mapping display.